Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: Is there a “cool-down” period when delegating and how does it work?

-    Yes, for certain changes there is a :term:`cool-down<cool-down period>` period built into the pool system.
+    If you decrease or remove delegations, the funds are not released to your account until after a :term:`cool-down<cool-down period>` period.
     The cool-down period is three weeks.
-During the cool-down period it is not possible to change the delegated amount or move the delegated amount to a different staking pool.
 The cool-down period is activated when you decrease the delegated amount or stop delegation entirely.

 .. dropdown:: Why is there a cool-down when I decrease / stop my delegation?